0Atticus/desmos_animations/README.md

 > You might want to save the graph you made, to do that you need to transfer it to the actual Desmos website.
 >To do this, Desmos has a function that can get the state of the calculator, but we have to put in a little work ourselves.

->First, open the graph you generated with this program and open the console (CTRL + SHIFT + J or right click > inspect > console) and type this command in and hit enter.
+>First, open the graph you generated with this program and open the console (CTRL + SHIFT + J or right click > inspect > console) and type this command in, and hit enter.
 ```javascript
 calculator.getState();
 ```